LeetLLM

 Going deeper: agents, output, and audit trails

 Once the core retrieval gate is secure, several advanced topics extend the security perimeter.
-Each of these deserves its own deep dive, but every production engineer should know they exist and where they plug into the pipeline.
+Each one could fill a separate lesson, but every production engineer should know where it plugs into the pipeline.

 Scoped, short-lived access for AI agents